Elkip/dotfiles/README.md

 ## Useful Scripts
-### A collection of useful scripts and configurations for personal useful
+### A collection of useful scripts and configurations for personal use

 #### Configs
  - i3 Window Tilling Manager Settings/Keybindings